 When do students apply to Ryerson?

-Students may apply to Ryerson as early as October and are advised to apply as soon as possible in order to expedite the admission process.
+The Ontario Universities' Application Centre begins accepting applications to Ryerson in September 2018 for September 2019 entry.
 All completed applications and amendments received by February 1 will receive equal consideration for admission.
 This deadline applies to both Grades-Only Programs (programs that select students solely on the basis of academic achievement) as well as Grades-Plus Programs (programs that require additional non-academic criteria, such as auditions or portfolios).

 How do students apply to Ryerson?

 What happens next?

 Students are required to submit all required documentation to Ryerson in a timely manner.
 This includes their full name, OUAC student I.D. and/or Ryerson student number and the program to which they've applied, as well as the following:

 - Officially certified secondary school and post secondary school transcripts